What do I need to bring with me to get a Husky Card?

 Do I have to use a preferred name on my Husky Card?

-No. Using your preferred name for your Husky Card will be an option for students and employees, but is in no way a requirement.
+No. Using your preferred name for your Husky Card will be an option for students and employees, but it is not a requirement.

 How will having a preferred name instead of my legal name on my Husky Card affect me?

-Your preferred name is for use within a variety of applications within the University community.
-If you choose to have your preferred name on your Husky Card it cannot be used as proof of legal identity and may impact its use as a form of ID.
+Your preferred name is for use within a variety of applications within the UW community.
+If you choose to have your preferred name on your Husky Card, it cannot be used as proof of legal identity and may impact its use as a form of ID.
 Your legal name will still be used in business processes and other activities that require use of a legal name.
 For more information and a list of those processes, please visit https://registrar.washington.edu/students/preferred-names/.
-It is advisable to carry a government-issued form of ID such as a driver’s license or passport with you.
+It is advisable to carry a government-issued form of ID, such as a driver’s license or passport, with you.